friday2su/Unlimited-Storage/README.md

 # 🎬 Unlimited Storage - Telegram Cloud Platform

 A modern, minimalist video streaming platform that leverages Telegram as an unlimited cloud storage backend.
-Stream, store, and manage your videos with a beautiful and intuitive dark-themed interface.
+Stream, store, and manage your videos with a beautiful, fast and intuitive dark-themed interface.

 ![Homepage Screenshot](demo.jpeg)